-Though HMRC has billed the Off-Payroll tax as reform to IR35, it is entirely new legislation in itself.
+Though HMRC billed the Off-Payroll tax as reform to IR35, it is entirely new legislation in itself.
 The same tests are applied to determine deemed employment status, but the Off-Payroll tax shifts responsibility for compliance and tax liability in the event of either an ‘inside IR35’ assessment or a non-compliant arrangement.

 So, what are the key changes introduced by the Off-Payroll tax?